pitosalas/brandeisprojects/_posts/2019-12-01-LaserCane.md

 ---
 name: LaserCane
 blurb: LaserCane replaces the white cane used by the visually impaired.
-Used with the same methods as the traditional white cane, it detects obstacles below the waist with LIDAR and obstacles above the waist with ultrasonic snesors. and ultrasonic sensors.
+Used with the same methods as the traditional white cane, it detects obstacles below the waist with LIDAR and obstacles above the waist with ultrasonic sensors
 course: CS102A
 semester: 2019 (Fall)
 github: n/a